 The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

-Andrea M. Basham, Counsel — Global Transactions
+Andrea M. Basham, Partner—Global Transactions

-Andrea is a counsel in the M&A practice of Freshfields’ New York office.
+Andrea is a Partner in the M&A practice of Freshfields’ New York office.
 Andrea advises companies in raising capital through public and private financing transactions and shareholders on their equity investments, including corporate venture capital programs.
 Her practice also focuses on disclosure and ongoing reporting obligations of public companies, public and private offerings of securities in the U.S. and elsewhere, and securities law and reporting aspects of M&A transactions involving public companies.
 Andrea received a J.D. degree in 2002 from New York University Law School, where she served on the Articles Committee of the NYU Law Review, and a B.A., magna cum laude, from Vanderbilt University in 1997.

 Describe your practice area and what it entails.